Gravitating vortices with positive curvature: Introduction

 The gravitating vortex equations \eqref{eq:gravvortexeq1intro} are fundamental, in the following sense: firstly, they admit a Hamiltonian interpretation \cite{AlGaGa,AlGaGaPi} akin to the existence problem for K\"ahler-Einstein metrics, where algebro-geometric stability obstructions appear on compact K\"ahler manifolds with $c_1 > 0$.
 Secondly, being a particular case of the K\"ahler-Yang-Mills equations \cite{AlGaGa}, the coupled system \eqref{eq:gravvortexeq1intro} is motivated by the question of understanding moduli spaces for smooth polarised varieties equipped with vector bundles.
 In the present setup, the gravitating vortex equations provide an analytical approach for the moduli space parametrizing Riemann surfaces equipped with an effective divisor.
-Finally, for $c = 0$ in \eqref{eq:constantcintro}, the system \eqref{eq:gravvortexeq1intro} has a physical interpretation, because it is equivalent to the Einstein-Bogomol'nyi equations on a Riemann surface \cite{AlGaGa2,Yang}.
+Finally, for $c = 0$ in \eqref{eq:constantcintro}, the system \eqref{eq:gravvortexeq1intro} is equivalent to the Einstein-Bogomol'nyi equations on a Riemann surface (also known as the self-dual Einstein-Maxwell-Higgs equations \cite{HanSohn}) and has a physical interpretation \cite{AlGaGa2,Yang}.
 Solutions of this last set of equations are known in the physics literature as Nielsen-Olesen cosmic strings \cite{NielsenOlesen}, and describe a special class of solutions of the Abelian Higgs model coupled with gravity in four dimensions.
-In this setup, $\tau > 0$ is a \emph{symmetry breaking parameter} in the theory, $\alpha/2\pi$ equals the \emph{gravitational constant}, and $\phi$ represents physically the \emph{Higgs field}.
+In this setup, $\tau > 0$ is a \emph{symmetry breaking parameter} in the theory, $\alpha/2\pi$ equals the \emph{gravitational constant}, and $\bm\phi$ represents physically the \emph{Higgs field}.